CshlSiepelLab/DENR/README.md

 ## Overview
-The tuSelecter method performs annotation based transcript level quantification on nascent RNA sequencing data.
+The DENR method performs annotation based transcript level quantification on nascent RNA sequencing data.
 Although it was developed on PRO-seq data it should be generally applicable to any nascent sequencing dataset which has been processed such that each read is represented as a single count representing the 3' end of the trancript being